wsaada19/block-splat/README.md

 ## Commands

 - `/start` - Start the game - a current limitation is that anyone can start the game.
 I decided to leave it like this to make things easier to test.
 However, I will ultimately setup an automated system for handling the game lobby and when to start a new game based on player count.

-- `/set-name <name>` - Sets your name on the leaderboard and the indicator above your head

 - `/change-team` - Change your team - this will not update a player model to match their new team color and was put in place mainly for testing purposes.